 There are lots of wonderful ways to manage stress.
 You can do deep breathing exercises, mindfulness meditation, and practice gratitude.
 One of my favourite strategies to help cope with stress and anxiety is to practice self-compassion.
 Self-compassion is a type of positive psychology practice.
 It actually includes the exercises I mentioned above and more.

-When you sign up for my newsletter, you’ll get access to a self-compassion course that walks you through 15 powerful, stress-busting exercises to help you start feeling calmer today.
+When you sign up for my newsletter, you’ll get free access to a self-compassion course that walks you through 15 powerful, stress-busting exercises to help you start feeling calmer today.
 How does that sound?

 How to deal with anxiety — 2 Diet